Amazon seeks to hire 100,000 to keep up with surge in orders

 Amazon said this weekend that a surge of orders is putting its operations under pressure.
 It warned shoppers that it could take longer than the usual two days to get packages.
 It also said it was sold out of many household cleaning supplies and is working to get more in stock.

-The Seattle-based company said the openings are for a mix of full-time and part-time jobs and include roles such as delivery drivers and warehouse workers, who pack and ship orders for shoppers.
+The Seattle-based company said the job openings are for a mix of full-time and part-time positions and include delivery drivers and warehouse workers, who pack and ship orders to shoppers.

+Amazon is already the second-largest U.S.-based employer behind Walmart, with nearly 800,000 workers worldwide.